isomerpages/moe-chuachukangpri/_staff/Professional Development/Design Thinking.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2026SD/DesignThinking1.jpg">
 </div>
 <p></p>
-<p>The workshop began with participants exploring the importance of Design
+<p style="text-align: justify;">The workshop began with participants exploring the importance of Design
 Thinking in driving 21st Century Competencies (21CC).
 Through case studies and guided discussions, they gained insights into the Design Thinking process, empathising, discovering, ideating, prototyping, and testing and its relevance